jgm/pandoc/test/command/biblatex-aristotle-rhetoric.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A commented edition.
-Note the concatenation of the editor and commentator fields as well as the volumes, sorttitle, and indextitle fields"
+- annote: A commented edition.
+Note the concatenation of the editor and commentator fields as well as the volumes, sorttitle, and indextitle fields
   author:
   - family: Aristotle
   editor: